1lordduck/Webpangero/readme.md

 WebPangero is a **simple** web scanner designed to quickly and easily scan websites.
 It is lightweight and fast, making it ideal for users who need to quickly analyze websites for certain information.

-This project was started as a way to learn and practice my knowledge in web development and scanning tools.
+This project was started as a way to learn and practice my knowledge in web development and scanning tools, and for fun of course.

 ## Features